April 18, 2026

 You will need the following for the course:

-A semi-automatic firearm in a caliber suitable for self-defense, 30 Super Carry, or larger, no magnums; while we believe in 22 cal for learning and even practice, it is not generally considered a self-defense caliber.
-However, we also think that those with physical limitations deserve to exercise responsibility for their defense if they choose.
+A semi-automatic firearm in a caliber suitable for self-defense, 30 Super Carry, or larger, no magnums.
+While we believe in 22 cal for learning and even practice, it is not generally considered a self-defense caliber.
+However, we also think that those with physical limitations deserve to exercise responsibility for their own defense if they choose.
 Just let us know about your limitation, and we will accommodate you and the use of .22 caliber firearms.

 3 magazines for your pistol